 If you become a counsellor you help people deal with their feelings, better understand themselves, make decisions and create change in their lives.
 The Counselling major prepares you to work with a diverse client base as a counsellor.

 You become familiar with the history and theory of counselling, and the relational counselling model.
 AUT's counselling degree includes 200 hours of counselling practice, bicultural learning, marae visits and knowledge of Te Tiriti o Waitangi issues.
-This degree is suitable for adult students who have appropriate life experience like a personal development course (eg Youthline), personal experience of counselling, volunteer work, peer support work, or other relevant work or experience.
+It's suitable for adult students who have appropriate life experience like a personal development course (eg Youthline), personal experience of counselling, volunteer work, peer support work, or other relevant work or experience.

 AUT counselling graduates are eligible to apply for provisional membership of New Zealand Association of Counsellors (NZAC) to begin practising as a counsellor.